nqpz/genred-prototype/README.md

 4. `<filename>`: The (relative or absolute) path, including the filename, to the input file that you want to compute a histogram over.
-See [Generating data](#generating-data) for how to produce data files with the correct layout.
+See [Generating data](#generating-data) for the details of how to produce data files with the correct layout.

-Note, that the runtimes reported are without the final reduction phase, where intermediate histograms are combined.
+Note that the runtimes reported are without the final reduction phase, where intermediate histograms are combined.

 ### Futhark